SantanderMetGroup/ATLAS/CONTRIBUTING.md

 # Errata and contributing to this activity

 This repository supporting AR6 WGI is frozen, and does not accept any further contribution.
-Problem reports are welcome and will serve as errata page.
+Error reports are welcome and will inform the errata page.
 To report a problem, please:
  1. Make sure that the problem has not been reported yet.
 Check [here](https://github.com/IPCC-WG1/Atlas/issues?q=label%3Aerrata).
  2. Follow [this GitHub issue template](https://github.com/IPCC-WG1/Atlas/issues/new?labels=errata&template=problem-report.md).